revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-27. What is Interface in TypeScript?
+27.What is Interface in TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- An `interface` is a virtual structure that only exists within the context of TypeScript.
-The TypeScript compiler uses interfaces only for type-checking purposes.
+- An `interface` is a virtual structure that only exists within the context of TypeScript.The TypeScript compiler uses interfaces only for type-checking purposes.
 - When we define your interface we’re saying that any object (not an instance of a class) given this contract must be an object containing interface properties.

 </blockquote>